ibmresilient/resilient-community-apps/fn_service_now/docs/customize_resilient_guide/README.md

 ---

 ## Function - SNOW: Add Attachment to Record
-Uses the `/add` custom endpoint in ServiceNow to add a SOAR Attachment to a ServiceNow Record
+Uses the `/add` custom endpoint in ServiceNow to add a SOAR Attachment to a ServiceNow Record.

  ![screenshot](./screenshots/7.png)